penumbra-zone/penumbra/spec/penumbra.md

 without revealing their individual beliefs about prices.

 This website renders the work-in-progress protocol specification for Penumbra.

+Press `s` or use the magnifying glass icon for full-text search.

 If you're interested in technical discussion about the project, why not

 - join [the discord](https://discord.gg/hKvkrqa3zC),